illiteratewaffle/RetroArcade/README.md

 ### Launching the Client

-1. Switch to the `CLIENT` branch or open the client-side code.
+1. Switch to the `mainIt2` branch or open the client-side code.
 2. Navigate to the `GUIClient` package.
 3. Run the main application class to launch the game client.